Riemann-Hilbert approach to a generalized sine kernel and applications: Leading asymptotic behaviour of

-In this Section, we prove the result of Theorem~\ref{theorem asymptotiques order zero log det}; that is to say, we compute the leading asymptotic behavior $\det[I+V]^{(0)}$ of $\det[I+V]$ up to $\e{o}(1)$ corrections in the $x\tend +\infty$ limit.
+In this Section, we prove the result of Theorem~\ref{theorem asymptotiques order zero log det}; that is to say, we compute the leading asymptotic behaviour $\det[I+V]^{(0)}$ of $\det[I+V]$ up to $\e{o}(1)$ corrections in the $x\tend +\infty$ limit.
 More precisely, we show that

 This result will be obtained by two different methods based on the integration of equations $\eqref{the q and gamma derivative path}$.
 The first one, which uses the derivative of the Fredholm determinant over $\gamma$, is based on the uniformness of the asymptotic expansion for the resolvent for $\gamma$ small enough.
 It is worth mentioning that this way is technically quite involved.
 The second method deals with the derivative of the Fredholm determinant over $q$.
 Although we have not been able to provide a full rigorous proof for it, we would like to draw the reader's attention to this method as it is much more direct and simple.